Skip to content

 • Redemption: What rewards are available, and how many points are needed for each?

-• Expiration: Do points expire after a certain period?
+• Expiration: Do points expire after a specific period?

 6. Promote Your Program